zamoorma/game-project/README.md

-To set up and run a clone
+To set up and run a clone in local host...

+ - Clone the repository, navigate to the folder in command prompt
-npm install
+ - npm install

-node app.js
+ - node app.js

+ - In a web browser, go to "localhost:2000/client/index.html"